nasa/cFS/.github/pull_request_template.md

 **Contributor Info - All information REQUIRED for consideration of pull request** Full name and company/organization/center of all contributors ("Personal" if individual work)
- - Note CLA's apply to software contributions.
+ - Note CLAs apply to only software contributions.